Everything you need to know about the integrated Flipsnack statistics.

 If you want to go even more in-depth and track how your employees are interacting with a flipbook, we have a very cool functionality that we recommend, readers statistics.
 We usually recommend that for internal communication / corporate communication.

-Statistics are available with the Professional subscription.
+Statistics are available with the Professional subscription and above.

 Now let's see what statistics are available in Flipsnack.